liquidg3/altair/docs/terms.md

 - If mixes in Lifecycle; .startup() is executed on each module, sorted by dependency, right after the Module Cartridge is started
 - If mixes in Lifecycle; .execute() is excuted right after startup() on each module

-## Subcomponent
+## Sub component
 - Any AMD module, mixin, plugin, or facade that lives inside of your module
 - A great example would be an adapter (when using _HasAdaptersMixin)
-- Almost everything you create with the foundry() extension would be considered a subcomponent
+- Almost everything you create with the foundry() extension would be considered a sub component

 ## Lifecycle
 - An object with 3 states, startup, execute, teardown